webnuts/post_json/README.md

 PostJson will create (unless it already exists) an Index on `name` behind the scenes.
 The next time you execute a query with `name` the performance will be much improved.

+You can adjust the settings:

+        class Person < PostJson::Collection["people"]
+          self.create_dynamic_index_milliseconds_threshold = 75
+        end

+    Now indexes are only created if queries are slower than 75 milliseconds.

+You might already know this about User Interfaces, but it is usual considered good practice if auto-complete responses are served to the user within 100 milliseconds.
+Other results are usual okay within 500 milliseconds.
+So leave room for application processing and network delay.

+Do not set create_dynamic_index_milliseconds_threshold too low as PostJson will try to create an index for every query performance.
+Like a threshold of 1 millisecond will be less than almost all query durations.

+## The future

+A few things we will be working on:
+- Versioning of documents with support for history, restore and rollback.
+- Restore a copy of entire collection at a specific date.
+- Copy a collection.
+- Automatic deletion of indexes when unused for a period of time.
+- Bulk import.
+- Support for files.
+Maybe as attachments to documents.
+- Better performance and less complex code.

 ## Requirements